Ryan-Millard/Pastimes-WEDE6021-POE/README.md

 - Wishlists Table: Stores products saved by users for future reference.
 - Categories Table: Stores the various categories of products available in the store.
 - Messages Table: Stores messages send by users and references two users (linked via user_id).

+### Seeding
+- All code for seeding can be found in the app/Seeders directory
+- Every table in the database has a seeder class, which all inherit from the Seeder base class in the Seeder.php file, which allows data to be loaded into the database when the loadClothingStore.php file is run.
+- loadClothingStore.php calls the seed() function from the SeedDatabase class in SeedDatabase.php
+- SeedDatabase.php is the file that seeds the database.
+It connects to the database, ensures that the database exists (and creates it if it doesn't using the Database::createDatabaseIfNotExists() function, which can be found in app/Database/DBConn.php), then calls the seed() function on every Seeder child class.
+- The app/Database/DBConn.php file enables all database interactions by providing the connection object through it's getConnection() function.
+- To load the .env file in the root directory, the app/Database/DBConn.php file uses the core/Functions/LoadEnv.php's EnvLoader class's load() function, which splits each entry into key value pairs and saves them using PHP's putenv() function.
+- Note that there is no CreateTable.php file as each Seeder file, e.g. UserSeeder.php and ProductSeeder.php, corresponds to it's own table and will handle the dropping and re-creation of it's specified table.
+- In addition, each Seeder has a CSV-like text data file to use when seeding, which can be found in the app/Seeders/data directory (the naming convention is {table's name}Data.php).
+- The only exception to this is the ProductImageSeeder as it's table requires actual images as well as text data.
+As a result, the app/Seeders/data/ProductImages directory contains images for the table and the app/Seeders/data/productImageData.txt file contains the text data for seeding that table.
+When seeding, the ProductImageSeeder copies the image files to the public/images/products directory but gives each file a unique name to avoid naming conflicts.
+- Every User seeded by the UserSeeder will have "password123" as their password, as can be seen in the 4th column in the app/Seeders/data/userData.txt file.

 ## Contributors: